raptor4444/raptor4444/README.md

   I am a junior at GGSIPU'24, where I am majoring Electronics.
   <br>
   <br>
-  I'm currently learning, exploring and exploiting in the field of Machine Learning and Web Development (unofficially).
+  I'm currently learning, exploring and exploiting in the field of DevOps, Machine Learning and Web Development (unofficially).
 </h4>

 <hr width = "0">